-She began to cry again.
+She cried again.
 “Good-bye dear.
 I love you.”

-John looked at Barnaby, smiled, and mouthed the word “Thank you”.
+John turned to Levi, smiled, and mouthed the word “Thank you”.
 He disappeared a second later.

-The old woman fell forward when John vanished and began to weep harder.
-Barnaby rushed to catch her.
+The old woman fell forward when John vanished and wept harder.
+Levi rushed to catch her.
 He held her elbows while she cried until her long moment of anguish had passed.

-“Thank you for that,” she muttered.
+“Thank you,” she muttered.
 “Thank you for bringing John back to me.”

-“I’m sorry it could not have lasted longer.”
-He felt like he should hug her but also felt it would do her no good.
+“I’m sorry it didn’t last longer.”
+He felt like he should hug her but also felt his embrace would comfort her little.

 “It was enough,” she whispered.
 “All I needed.”

-He helped her back to the start of her driveway where she insisted she could go on without his assistance.
-Barnaby let her go and watched as she hobbled up the porch steps and entered her house.
+He helped her to the start of her driveway but she insisted she continue without his assistance.
+Levi let her go and watched as she hobbled up the porch steps and entered her house.
 She did not bother to even close the door behind her.

 The old woman scraped her feet across her dirty kitchen floor, through her dusty living room, past her husband’s old recliner and climbed into bed.
-There she went to sleep and never woke.
+There she fell asleep and never woke.

-Barnaby waited a moment then stepped onto her porch and shut her door.
-He thought she should be alone with her grief and decided he would check on her later.
-He would stop by to get her daughter’s number so he could call and explain to her what happened to John her father.
-The call he was pleased to make but one he understood would be met with skepticism.
+Levi waited a moment then stepped onto her porch and shut her door.
+He thought she should be alone with her grief and decided to check on her later.
+He would stop by to get her daughter’s number so he could call and explain to her what happened to her father.
 How do you explain to a woman that your father’s ghost told me who killed him and oh, by the way, here is his skull for proof?

-Barnaby sighed when he looked at the woods.
+Levi sighed as he took account of the woods.
 Nothing remained in there for him but painful memories.
 He recalled the day he first parked in front of Doris’ home and for the first time actually took a moment to size up the woods.
 He thought they had not looked so threatening but now he couldn’t remember ever laying eyes on so lonely a place.
 He didn’t want to leave because the trees held the memory of Victoria and for the same reason, he did not want to re-enter.
-The wound from losing her would not heal if he did not get away but he also feared forgetting.
+The wound from losing her would not heal if he did not leave but he also feared forgetting.
 After today would he ever have the strength to return to the trees or the beach?
-Could he play in the water with his children one day and not feel the torment of remembering how Victoria vanished before him?
+Would he play in the water with his children one day and not feel the torment of remembering how Victoria vanished before him?
 With whom in the world could he share his pain?
-The answer was no one.
+No one.
 He would deal with it alone, but he knew he paid the price of loneliness to be strong, to feel brave.
 God would mend him now.
 God had given him the test he needed; the opportunity to risk his life and prove his courage.
 The chance to be unique; the chance to feel special.

 He had to make one more trip now however.
-Barnaby re-entered the woods and grabbed John’s skull.
-He carried it under his arm and headed back to his tent which he had not seen for what felt like ages.
-Sticking up right in the ground in the tent’s center stood a sword.
-He looked around to see if anyone was watching then pulled the sword from the ground.
+Levi jumped the ditch and grabbed John’s skull.
+He carried it under his arm and headed to his tent which he had not seen for what felt like ages.
+Sticking upright in the ground in the tent’s center stood a sword.
+He turned to see if anyone watched then pulled the sword from the ground.
 He recognized it as the sword the skeletal pirate used to slash his tent.
-A small ruby encrusted it’s hilt.
-He did not know how the sword got there or why it remained behind.
+A small ruby encrusted its hilt.
+He did not know how the sword arrive there or why it remained behind.
 Perhaps left as a gift.
 He smiled at the thought.

 I will give this to Maxine he thought.
 It should help with her husband’s medical bills.

-Barnaby ran out of the woods dragging the tattered remains of his tent, threw them in his car and sped away.
-He did not glance up at the remains of the old house in which Victoria once lived.
+Levi ran out of the woods dragging the tattered remains of his tent, threw them in his car and sped away.
+He did not glance at the remains of the old house in which Victoria once lived.
 He could not bear to picture her in the front yard crying.
-He drove in silence, thinking of her and wishing shamefully he could be in heaven with her or at the least that she could come visit him.
-He had spent such a short time with her and yet he felt as though he had lost his own child.
+He drove in silence, thinking of her and wishing shamefully to be in heaven with her or at the least that she could come visit him.
+He had spent such a brief time with her and yet felt as though he had lost his own child.
 He would embrace the loss and remember the pain so one day he never took his own children for granted.